The Three Little Pigs Finger Puppets Play

 - Read the The Three Little Pigs on your computer, tablet, or interactive whiteboard.

-- Ask the students questions to test their reading comprehension throughout the reading.
+- Ask the students questions to assess their reading comprehension throughout the reading.
+Ask questions such as:

 - Hand out The Three Little Pigs Finger Puppet Show worksheets.

 - Have the students color and cut out the finger puppets by themselves.

 - After they have finished making the puppets, students will use the puppets to engage in a conversation about the story.